mmoskovich/BlueVine/Solutions/Docker/README.md

 ## Log Forwarder Application
 ### Log Forwarder Application - filebeat
 filebeat application will be used to forward logs to ES (on cloud)

 The filebeat application will:
-* Monitor the /var/log/web-app/web-app.log log file for new entries
+* Monitor the log file (/var/log/web-app/web-app.log) for new entries
 * Forward the logs to ES
 * Update the registry file for this activity:
   * Based on the registry file, the filebeat "knows" what was the last log line that it handled
-  * The registry file is stored on the local disk of the host itself - It is required for data consisty - to suppurt container restarts
+  * The registry file is stored on the local disk of the linux host under the registry directory (/usr/share/filebeat/data/registry) - It is required for data consisty when the filebeat container will restart

 #### File: /root/Home-Assignment/filebeat/filebeat.docker.yml
 ```